KristinHenry/vis.social/README.md

 ## Visit us
 https://vis.social

-Registration is currently OPEN, and MODERATED.  ~~If you'd still like to join, get in touch with contact listed on our https://vis.social/about, with a brief introduction and why you'd like to join our community.~~
+Registration is currently paused.
+We expect to open then again in a few weeks. ~~Registration is currently OPEN, and MODERATED.~~  ~~If you'd still like to join, get in touch with contact listed on our https://vis.social/about, with a brief introduction and why you'd like to join our community.~~

 ## Financials

-This instance is financed by it's admin and community.
+This instance is financed by its admin, with contributions from community members.

 Our annual opperating costs (hosting, domain renewals, etc) are currently over $2,400, and all admin and moderation is performed by volunteers.

-There are currently 3 options for chipping in to support hosting and other expenses:
+There are currently 3 options for chipping in to help support server hosting and other expenses:
 * https://ko-fi.com/artatomic
 * https://github.com/sponsors/KristinHenry
 * https://www.patreon.com/KristinHenry